Sonatype expanded support for software development in Rust via the Cargo registry to the entire Sonatype product suite.

 Even more important is the breaking down of those artificially created silos that require moving from tool to tool manually, often requiring the repetition of forensic steps to determine underlying causes.

 OpenTelemetry is more than a bandwagon — it's a dynasty.
-As OpenTelemetry moves forward in its own pathway to software dominance, it's going to accelerate the ability of DevOps teams to implement robust observability and deliver amazing results with cloud-native applications at a time when digital experiences via mobile and web apps are more important than ever.
+As OpenTelemetry moves forward in its own pathway to software dominance(link is external), it's going to accelerate the ability of DevOps teams to implement robust observability and deliver amazing results with cloud-native applications at a time when digital experiences via mobile and web apps are more important than ever.

 Industry News